csci450-comparch/assg03/README.md

 To implement `add` first test if `FIMM` is 1.
 If it is then the immediate value version of `add` is being performed.
 You would need to use the `SEXTIMM()` macro which uses your `sign_extend` function to extract the second operand.
+And you would also need to use the `SR1` macro to extract the source register number.
+The value in the source register needs to be looked up from the `reg[]` array, which contains the current values of the eight registers `R0` - `R7`.

  If `FIMM` is a 0 then there are two source registers for operands.
+So you would use your `SR1` and `SR2` macros to extract the source register number of the two operands from the `reg[]` array.

-In both cases, we can cheat a little bit and simply use the C language `+` addition opertor to perform the addition.
+In both cases, we can cheat a little bit and simply use the C language `+` addition operator to perform the addition (this would end up enabling an adder circuit in a real computer hardware architecture).
 Even though the parameters and registers are declared as `uint16_t` unsigned 16 bit types, the addition will still work and get the expected result, even if we are interpreting the bits as signed twos-complement numbers.
 The only issue is that the result